Kai Bird: Published works

-Bird's biographical works include The Color of Truth: McGeorge Bundy and William Bundy, Brothers in Arms (Touchstone, 1998), The Chairman: John J. McCloy and the Making of the American Establishment (Random House, 1992) and Hiroshima's Shadow: Writings on the Denial of History and the Smithsonian Controversy (1998), which he co-edited with Lawrence Lifschultz.
+Bird's biographical works include The Color of Truth: McGeorge Bundy and William Bundy, Brothers in Arms (Touchstone, 1998); The Chairman: John J. McCloy and the Making of the American Establishment (Random House, 1992); and Hiroshima's Shadow: Writings on the Denial of History and the Smithsonian Controversy (1998), which he co-edited with Lawrence Lifschultz.

-In April 2010, his Crossing Mandelbaum Gate: Coming of Age Between the Arabs and Israelis, 1956–1978, was released by Scribner.
+In April 2010 his book Crossing Mandelbaum Gate: Coming of Age Between the Arabs and Israelis, 1956–1978 was released by Scribner.
 It is a meld of memoir and history, fusing his early life in the Arab world with an account of the American experience in the Middle East.

 The Good Spy: The Life and Death of Robert Ames (Crown, 2014) is a biography of CIA officer Robert Ames, whose career focus was the Middle East.
 According to the book, Ames played a key role in starting the peace process that led to the Oslo accords between Israel and the PLO.
-Ames perished in the April 18, 1983 truck bombing of the American embassy in Beirut.
+Ames perished in the April 18, 1983, truck bombing of the American embassy in Beirut.

-In 2021 he published a biography on Jimmy Carter entitled The Outlier: The Unfinished Presidency of Jimmy Carter.
+In 2021, he published a biography of Jimmy Carter entitled The Outlier: The Unfinished Presidency of Jimmy Carter.

 Awards

 Bird is a recipient of a Thomas J. Watson Fellowship (1973), an Alicia Patterson Journalism Fellowship (1981), a Guggenheim Fellowship (1984), and a John D. & Catherine T. MacArthur Grant for Research and Writing (1993–95).
-In 2001-2002 he was a Fellow at the Woodrow Wilson International Center for Scholars.
+In 2001-2002 he was a fellow at the Woodrow Wilson International Center for Scholars.
 Bird and co-author Martin J. Sherwin won the 2006 Pulitzer Prize for Biography or Autobiography for American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer (Knopf, 2005).
 He and Sherwin also won the 2005 National Book Critics Circle Award for their biography of J. Robert Oppenheimer.
 In 2008, they also won the Duff Cooper Prize.

 Crossing Mandelbaum Gate was a finalist for the 2010 National Book Critics Circle Award in the "Autobiography" category.

 In September 2016, he was the featured speaker at Carleton College's opening convocation in Northfield, Minnesota.